michaldivis/michaldivis/README.md

 ### Hi there, I'm Michal 👋

-## I'm a Developer, and a music lover!
+## I'm a developer, and a music lover!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything I can about cross-platform development in C# (WPF, Xamarin.Forms) 🤣

 ### Languages and Tools: